rundom-tech/testergizer-open-core/MAINTENANCE.md

 - Open Core vs Pro scope

 Significant new capabilities are expected to land in Testergizer Pro, not in Open Core.

+## Governance

+Testergizer Open Core is maintained by the project maintainer(s).

+Contributions are welcome via pull requests.
+Changes to licensing, schemas, CLI contracts, or scope require explicit maintainer approval.